Experienced Robbery Defense Throughout Florida

 Robbery is a crime that involves taking another person’s property by physical force, violence or threats.
 Depending on whether the offender carried or used a weapon or deadly weapon, they may face varying degrees of criminal charges for robbery.
-This offense may be considered both a violent crime and a theft crime, and is typically a felony in Florida.
+This offense may be considered both a violent crime and a theft crime and is typically a felony in Florida.

-"Robbery" means the taking of money or other property which may be the subject of larceny from the person or custody of another, with intent to either permanently or temporarily deprive the person or the owner of the money or other property, when in the course of the taking there is the use of force, violence, assault, or putting in fear.
+Florida’s robbery statute is detailed in § 812.13.
+It involves theft by means of fear, force, or violence.
+Robbery involves stealing directly from a person, as opposed to theft when the rightful owner is not present.
+“Robbery” means the taking of money or other property which may be the subject of larceny from the person or custody of another, with intent to either permanently or temporarily deprive the person or the owner of the money or other property, when in the course of the taking there is the use of force, violence, assault, or putting in fear.

 Involving a criminal attorney who is experienced in challenging robbery charges is essential if you or someone you know has been accused of or arrested for this crime.
 This also applies if you are currently the subject of a criminal investigation involving robbery, as you may be at risk of facing formal charges in the near future.

 It is also very important to understand that no one will be completely on your side, with the exception of your lawyer.
-Having a knowledgeable attorney from Jansen & Davis, P.A. can make all the difference in avoiding maximum penalties or a conviction altogether.
+Having a knowledgeable attorney from Jansen & Davis, P.A., can make all the difference in avoiding maximum penalties or a conviction altogether.